 Dr. Reed’s research focuses on the interaction between the public and political elites, in both electoral and non-electoral contexts.
 This includes research on political parties and interest groups, the historical development and processes of elections and campaigns, as well as the impact of institutions and rules on the behavior of political elites.

-Dr. Reed’s most recent research has a historical component.
-This is part of a larger study of American political development, exploring changes in voter mobilization from the days of the party machines of the 19th Century.
+Dr. Reed’s most recent published research is in the study of American political development, exploring changes in voter mobilization from the days of the party machines of the 19th Century.
 This research examines how changes in electoral rules have influenced the practice of voter mobilization over time and how this has affected both voter turnout and the strength of third parties.

 In addition to teaching, Dr. Reed is active in service at Radford and in the discipline of political science.
 He has served as a reviewer for numerous peer-reviewed journals, including American Politics Research, Political Research Quarterly, and Political Behavior.
 He has served as an advisor to numerous political science majors, including several student Capstone projects.
-In addition to his teaching here at Radford, Dr. Reed also serves as the Department of Political Science’s departmental Assessment Coordinator and the advisor to the Pi Sigma Alpha political science honor fraternity here on campus.
-Although new to Radford University, Dr. Reed looks forward to working with both students, faculty, and the greater Radford community.
+In addition to his teaching here at Radford, Dr. Reed also serves as the Department of Political Science’s departmental Assessment Coordinator and the advisor to both the Young Democrats and the Pi Sigma Alpha political science honor fraternity here on campus.